 In our moist climate, mosses and lichens grow in profusion.
 You see many trees encased and draped with these non-vascular plants.
 One impressive lichen is called Methuselah's Beard (Usnea longissima).
+As with all lichens, it is a composite organism with both plant and fungus characteristics.

 It hangs from trees in long masses that make you think of the Old Testament patriarch who was reported in the bible to have lived 969 years.
 These beards aren't that old, but look like they've grown for a very long time.